nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 If notifications are enabled for a Sensor Value resource, and the corresponding sensor is enabled in the sensor module, a notification will be sent only when that value changes significantly (as specified by the change threshold).
 Thus, the bandwidth usage can be significantly limited, while simultaneously registering important changes in sensor values.

-See the :ref:`sensor_module_options` for information on enabling and configuring the sensor module.
+See :ref:`sensor_module_options` for information on enabling and configuring the sensor module.

 .. note::